flo-at/minmon/README.md

 ```sh
 cargo install --all-features --path .
 ```
-If you don't want to include the systemd integration, leave away the `--all-features` option.
+If you don't want to include the systemd integration, leave out the `--all-features` option.

 # Config file
-The config file uses the [TOML](https://toml.io) format has the following sections:
+The config file uses the [TOML](https://toml.io) format and has the following sections:
 - [log](./doc/log.md)
 - [report](./doc/report.md)
 - [actions](./doc/action.md)